 A report on the series of weekend workshops exploring the meta-problems we face and searching for pathways of change.
 This summary was created after the second OWD process and was the prototype for the weekend workshops to follow, focused on awareness-based change in its many dimensions.

 Coaches as Leaders: A Call for Social Action

 This monograph is a challenge to coaches to step into their role in leadership of change at the social level.
 It asks: Do we have the capacity, the willingness, the commitment, to lead in this way?
 It suggest coaching can be a social movement and coaches are perfectly suited to engage in leadership at the social level.

 The guidebooks are complete step by step workshop processes designed for facilitators to use with groups of 6 to 12 participants.
 If you are interested in offering one of these programs to a group you are convening, let me know.
 Others may be interested in partnering with you.
-The workshops are offered to download at $CA10 on the honour system with all proceeds going to charity.

 The Dying to Live guidebook is designed to normalize thinking and talking about dying in order to be able to live more fully now.
 Groups of up to 12 participants work through a number of exercises over six weekly sessions or a weekend, and begin to assemble the documents necessary for legal and emotional preparation.